TomKellyGenetics/graphsim/cran-comments.md

 graphsim/tests/figs is used exclusively for testing plotting functions with "vdiffr".

 Link to local file works on GitHub.

-Vignettes build with knitr::rmarkdown as used for this CRAN package: https://github.com/yixuan/prettydoc/

-Building vignettes that contain real biological datasets are important to demonstrate functionality of the package (requested by reviewers for JOSS).
-Unfortunately, this means checks take considerable time to build vignettes.
+Links changed to "\\href"" calls

 ## Release